 Why should we protect endangered birds?

-More and more facilities are creating a green area on top of their buildings in order to accommodate the endangered birds that are experiencing habitat loss.3 The largest green roof located in Manhattan, New York has encountered over 25 different species of birds.
-The implementation of the green roofs in urbanized areas is providing the endangered birds with safer places to perch and nest.
+As a result of the loss of bird species and the importance of maintaining a healthy ecosystem, facilities are creating a green area on top of their buildings in order to accommodate the endangered birds that are experiencing habitat loss.
+These are called urban green roofs or urbanised roofs.
+The largest green roof located in Manhattan, New York has encountered over 25 different species of birds4.
+The implementation of the green roofs in urbanised areas is providing the endangered birds with safer places to perch and nest.
 This insures security to the house sparrows and creates a chance for birds and humans to live together in harmony.